Bloodborne Pathogen Exposure

-What is considered an exposure?
-There are two types of exposures that one can sustain.
+What is considered true exposure?
+There are two types of true exposures that one can sustain.
 One is from a sharp injury with a bloody object.
-The other is from blood or infectious body fluid exposure to non intact skin, eyes or mucous membrane.
+The other is from blood or infectious body fluid exposure to non-intact skin, eyes or mucous membrane.
 Blood to intact skin is not a true exposure.
 See Infectious body fluids.

-Blood/Body fluids exposure risk is low, even from an infectious patient.
-Your exposure will be reviewed at the time you contact the BBP surveillance nurse or she receives your exposure report form.
+Blood/Body fluids exposure infection risk is low, even from an infectious patient.
+Your exposure will be reviewed after contacting the BBP surveillance nurse or after they receive your exposure report form.

 Infectious body fluids

 Blood, body fluids (cerebrospinal, pleural, peritoneal, pericardial, amniotic, synovial), seminal or vaginal secretions, or bloody fluids are considered infectious.

 Feces, Urine, sweat, tears, vomit, sputum, saliva, GI feedings, trach or ventilator secretions are not considered infectious, unless these fluids are bloody.

 Needlesticks are of greater concern and have a higher risk of conversion if it is a “hollow” bore needle that has recently been in an artery or vein.
 Needles used for injection purposes are also low risk.

 Here is the first thing you should do after sustaining an exposure: